Janet Maher Mixed Media Works on Paper

 Janet has been an artist since childhood but earned her living through other professions, notably as a teacher.
 She taught many types and levels of art over about thirty years in total, beginning in Connecticut and New Mexico.
-A recent transplant to Rhode Island, she retired as Professor Emeritus of Art from Loyola University Maryland.
-She taught more than fifteen different courses, mentored several Independent Studies and directed the Studio Arts program there for many years.
+She retired as Professor Emeritus of Art from Loyola University Maryland, where she taught more than fifteen different courses, mentored several Independent Studies and directed the Studio Arts program for many years.

 Her foundations in drawing and printmaking expanded through the decades to include and mix almost every type of medium except traditional painting, such as: collage, assemblage and found object sculpture, book arts, darkroom photography, digital imaging and works in clay.
 These days, her artwork is typically some form of mixed or multiple media work on or of paper, with collage and drawing involved.